-I got an email from a well-meaning Evangelical that said:
+We got an email from a well-meaning Evangelical that said:

-I think the Bible references to Mary make it clear that her special role practically ended with the birth of Jesus.
+The Bible references to Mary make it clear that her special role practically ended with the birth of Jesus.
 She was in the frame because Jesus was, not because she was what RC’s believe.
 The Gospel writers do not seem overly interested in her after this...To make so much out of such few and tiny references really does come across as if you are clutching at straws.

-I think anyone who confesses the Bible to be the Word of God can appreciate that it's not the number of Scripture references found on a given subject that determines its validity, otherwise The Prayer of Jabez would not have become a best-seller (based on two verses of Scripture, 1 Chron.
+Anyone who confesses the Bible to be the Word of God can appreciate that it's not the number of Scripture references found on a given subject that determines its validity, otherwise The Prayer of Jabez would not have become a best-seller (based on two verses of Scripture, 1 Chron.
 4 : 9-10).
 Everything in the Bible is important.
 It is the Word of God.

 The Bible actually has quite a bit to say about Mary, both explicitly in the New Testament and implicitly (prophetically) in the Old Testament.
 In the New Testament Mary is present at almost every major event in the life of Jesus: